 I have always been interested in health and wellness and Pilates had exploded on the scene at that time and I thought this might help me to get well.
 I was working part-time in the same job when I applied and was accepted by Alan Herdman to do the one-year comprehensive studio training course which I followed with the Polestar mat course.
 This allowed me to set up a small business teaching classes to groups, private individuals and to business employees.
 I practised regularly and felt more in control of my symptoms, although they didn’t completely disappear.
 But I felt that something fundamental was missing from my practice but I didn’t know what it was.

-Then I came across a book called “Making Connections’ by Peggy Hackney, on the experiential approach to movement, that was an Aha moment! and I knew this was the missing link of movement I had been searching for.
-I contacted her and found out that she was coming to Edinburgh to teach a course which I attended for 2 years that changed my teaching and made me realise that real change didn’t come from external learning/exercises but from connecting internally to yourself.
+Then I came across a book called ‘Making Connections’ by Peggy Hackney, on the experiential approach to movement, that was an Aha moment! and I knew this was the missing link of movement I had been searching for.
+I contacted her and found out that she was coming to Edinburgh to teach a course that I attended for 2 years that changed my teaching and made me realise that real change didn’t come from external learning/exercises but from connecting internally to yourself.

 I decided to deepen my knowledge further and came across The Feldenkrais Method ( I know you are thinking, how do you pronounce it and what it is?).
 It’s pronounced: FELL-DEN-KRISE.
 But this was the answer I had been searching for.
 The Feldenkrais Method works by learning new and more effective ways of moving through awareness, sensing, feeling and intention.
 This may be hard to accept, but by doing less and not pushing yourself to the limit your movement profoundly improves.
 And the great news is, you are not judged or in competition with anyone else, it’s about connecting to you!